yrho004/MyPortfolioWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-Rae is a PhD candidate in the department of economics at the University of Auckland, New Zealand.
-Her research interests
+I am a PhD candidate in the department of economics at the University of Auckland, New Zealand.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.